 Automatic Call Distribution is a crucial component of contact centre management.
 It routes the incoming calls to the most suitable agents as per the coded algorithm.
 This algorithm varies depending upon various business needs and priorities.

-With the amalgamation of skill-based routing, the routing becomes even more smarter as now the software redirects the calls to the agents based upon the IVR selection and the caller’s history.
+With the amalgamation of skill-based routing, the routing becomes even more smarter as now the software redirects the calls to the agents based upon the Interactive Voice Response (IVR) selection and the caller’s history.
 It also matches the agents’ skill set and area of expertise with kind of query resolution customer is looking for.

 ACD can also easily redirect calls to agents spread across different geographies, making the business work as a team with remote agents.